thigcampos/dotset/README.md

-# Debian Dotfiles
+# Dotfiles
 ###### par gaztea

-A set of dotfiles to Fedora.
+A set of dotfiles to debian based distros and fedora.

-## Packages
+## Common Packages
 A couple of packages are common to both distro dotfiles, are:

 **Shell**